 Avoiding Late Fees

 By setting up automatic payments for your credit card bills, you can significantly reduce the risk of incurring late fees.
 When you automate your payments, the exact amount due will be deducted from your bank account before the due date, ensuring that your payment is always on time.

 Consistent, on-time payments are essential to building and maintaining a healthy credit score.
 When you set up automatic payments for your credit cards, you’re making it easier for yourself to maintain a good payment history.
 This can positively impact your credit score, making it easier for you to secure loans, rent an apartment or even get a job in the future.

 If you want to build credit and ensure you are always on time to pay your credit card, consider the Current Build Card.
 This secure card works like a credit card but prevents you from spending over the amount you have on your spending account, ensuring you will always be able to pay on time the owed amount.
 The Current app reports your automatic positive payments to credit bureaus as you pay, helping you build or improve your credit.
-The app also features other financial tools to help you manage your money, like savings pods to earn up to 4.00% APY on your savings, budgeting tools and a mobile app to access your account anytime from anywhere.
+The app also features other financial tools to help you manage your money, like savings pods to earn up to a 4.00% bonus on your savings, budgeting tools, and a mobile app to access your account anytime from anywhere.
 Visit the Current’s website to learn more about their features or to open an account regardless of your credit score.

 Time-Saving and Convenient

 Paying your credit card bills manually each month can be time-consuming.
 Plus, it’s easy for due dates to come and go.
 Automating the process saves you time and eliminates the need to remember the due date.
 Furthermore, it provides peace of mind, knowing that your payments are being taken care of without needing to log in constantly and schedule payments each month.